There is one question that sellers ask more than any other: “why are my eBay sales down?”

 eBay, as many sellers know, is not infallible.
 Sometimes their mistakes can cost sales.

 A classic scenario is when it experiences outages, where neither buyers nor sellers can access some or even all of the site.
-In one of the most recent outages, sellers were unable to list items from the new Seller Hub.
+In 2017, eBay experienced a significant outage, where sellers were unable to list items from the new Seller Hub.
+In 2020, a major outage hit eBay in the UK due to “technical difficulties”.

 If you can’t list your items, you can’t sell them.
-In the world of marketplaces, where margins are notoriously thin, a few lost sales while eBay was down for half a day, can make a real impact.
+In the world of marketplaces, where margins are notoriously thin, having no sales on eBay while eBay was down for half a day, can make a real impact.

 While outages are awful, at least sellers can either see that the marketplace is down, or find out from reports online, and prepare themselves for the hit.
 In some ways this is preferable to sporadic shopping cart bugs, which can happen without you even noticing.